fge/grappa/README.md

 ## What this is

-This is a package allowing you to write grammars (more precisely, parsing expression grammars, or [PEG](http://en.wikipedia.org/wiki/Parsing_expression_grammar) for short) entirely in Java.
+This package allows you to write grammars (more precisely, parsing expression grammars, or [PEG](http://en.wikipedia.org/wiki/Parsing_expression_grammar) for short) entirely in Java.
 Unlike, for instance, ANTLR and JavaCC, parsers written with this package do **not** require a pre-processing phase.
 Yes, this means you generate your parsers at _runtime_.
 And there is no DSL.